satijalab/seurat-wrappers/docs/fasttopics.md

     # [1] 13714  2700

-Fit the multinomial topic model to the raw UMI counts. *No data preprocessing or gene filtering is needed.* It may take several minutes to fit the model.
+Fit the multinomial topic model to the raw UMI counts. *No data preprocessing or gene filtering is needed.* Note it may take several minutes to fit the model.

     pbmc3k <- FitTopicModel(pbmc3k, k = 6)